 One caveat: I suggest staying away from dark-colored liquids and fruity liquids.
 No one wants a red mustard (sorry red wine), and liquids with a short shelf life (e.g., fruit juice) will spoil during longer-term storage.

 The other key element is salt.
-Add salt!
 It's important for making the flavors pop.

 What about other add-ins?
 Personally, I almost never use flavored add-ins because it allows me to keep a stock of versatile mustard in the fridge that I can then further customize in small amounts for specific applications.
-But this would be your opportunity to add things like dried herbs (oregano?), spices (garlic salt? chili powder?), or even dried fruit (dried cranberries are delightful).
-Stay away from anything fresh and perishable.
+However, this is an opportunity to add things like dried herbs (oregano?), spices (garlic salt? chili powder?), or even dried fruit (dried cranberries are delightful).
+Avoid anything fresh and perishable since it will spoil during long-term storage.

 Once you've selected the ingredients for your homemade mustard, you're through the hardest part.
 The rest is a breeze!

 This is the first of two times when you'll let your homemade mustard rest and develop.
 A shorter aging process yields a more assertive flavor, whereas a longer aging process yields a more mellow flavor.
-You can age your mustard at this stage for up to several days (I usually do 2-3 days); I wouldn't leave it for much more than that since it's not refrigerated.
+You can age your DIY mustard at this stage for up to several days (I usually do 2-3 days); don't leave it on the countertop for any longer since it's not refrigerated.

 During this time, the seeds will soak up liquid.
 Take a look at it every day and add some additional liquid as necessary.
 Strive to keep the seeds just barely covered.